ADRC-NI Public Engagement

 One of the ways we support these partnerships is by working with the Northern Ireland Council for Voluntary Action (NICVA) to run a series of data workshops with specific research themes.
-The first workshop looked at carers and caring, and the next workshop is on mental health.
+The first workshop looked at carers and caring, the second on mental health, and the third at reproductive rights and health.

 For more information, contact Elizabeth Nelson, Public Engagement and Communications Officer, on email@example.com